miakepia/portfolio/pages/taxonomy.md

   Having three websites masquerading as one is a problem.

-  The main navigation, page layouts, related links, and breadcrumbs all worked differently depending on which part of the site you were in.
+  The main navigation, page layouts, related links, and breadcrumbs all worked differently depending on you where you were.

   There were two separate topic systems, and no way to tag a piece of content to both.
 Related links needed to be curated by publishers, but even they didn’t know how to navigate the two taxonomies to find the right pages.